Incubatio/js-bench-primes/readme.rst

 - boolean (``doContinue = false; if(someCondition) doContinue = true; if(doContinue) continue``)
 - function (``test = function() { if(someConditions) return }``)

+If there are other tests that could test our "problematic" more properly, I invite you to contribute :).
 *Note: CoffeeScript "do => " is not an alternative to advise as long as it allocate a new anonymous function which is costfull in a looping context.*